Johnny Gat: Saints Row

-In 2011's Saints Row: The Third, the Saints have grown into a large multimedia empire with their own brand; Gat disagrees with this change, and remarks that "the Saints name used to mean more than body spray and some ass-tasting energy drink."
-The character meets his apparent death early on in the game, during a confrontation with Belgian crime boss Phillipe Loren, and he is last heard over intercom which is cut short by the sound of gunfire.
-The cast of characters frequently reference Gat's demise throughout the game, and a funeral is held for him by the Saints.
+In 2011's Saints Row: The Third, the Saints are in full control of Stilwater after eliminating all opposition and have grown into a vast multimedia empire with their own brand.
+Gat remains a loyal member of the gang but disagrees with its new direction, remarking that "the Saints name used to mean more than body spray and some ass-tasting energy drink."
+The character meets his apparent demise early on in the game, during a confrontation with Belgian crime boss Phillipe Loren, and he is last heard over an intercom which is cut short by the sound of gunfire.
+The cast of characters frequently reference Gat's death throughout the game, and a funeral is held for him by the Saints.
 In the downloadable mission pack "The Trouble with Clones", a hulking clone of the original Gat, nicknamed "Johnny Tag", is created, going on a rampage until being reunited with a similar clone of Aisha.

-In 2013's Saints Row IV, it is revealed that Gat did not perish during his encounter with Loren, but was instead abducted by aliens who saw him as a threat to their upcoming invasion and forced him to continuously relive Aisha's death via a simulation that his brain was plugged into.
+In 2013's Saints Row IV, it is revealed that Gat did not perish during his encounter with Loren, but was instead abducted by Zinyak who saw him as a threat to his invasion plans and forced him to continuously relive Aisha's death via a simulation that his brain was plugged into.
 He is rescued by the player and rejoins the Saints, aiding in their efforts to defeat the aliens.
-In Gat Out of Hell, a standalone expansion released in 2015, Satan kidnaps the player to force them to marry his daughter Jezebel, prompting Gat to travel to Hell with fellow Saint Kinzie Kensington to rescue them.
-After defeating Satan and rescuing the player, Gat is summoned by God, who allows him to choose his reward: be reunited with Aisha in Heaven; become the new ruler of Hell; recreate the Earth (which was previously destroyed by the aliens); find a new planet to rebuild humanity; or learn the secrets of the universe.
+In Gat out of Hell, a standalone expansion released in 2015, Satan kidnaps the player to force them to marry his daughter Jezebel, prompting Gat to travel to Hell with fellow Saint Kinzie Kensington to rescue them.
+After defeating Satan and rescuing the player, Gat is summoned by God, who allows him to choose his reward: be reunited with Aisha in Heaven, become the new ruler of Hell, recreate the Earth (which was previously destroyed by the aliens), find a new planet to rebuild humanity, or learn the secrets of the universe.
 Each option leads to the creation of a new timeline.